analogdevicesinc/msdk/Examples/MAX32572/Hello_World/README.md

 ## Required Connections

+If using the MAX32572EVKIT:
--   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
+-   Connect a USB cable between the PC and the CN2 (USB/PWR) connector.
+-   Install JP7(RX_EN) and JP8(TX_EN) headers.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Close jumper JP5 (LED1 EN).
+-   Close jumper JP6 (LED2 EN).

+If using the MAX32572FTHR:
--   Connect a USB cable between the PC and the CN1 (USB/UART0) connector.
+-   Connect a USB cable between the PC and the J5 (USB/PWR) connector.
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
--   Close jumper JP10 (LED1 EN).

 ## Expected Output